kevinsuedmersen/neural_networks_from_scratch/theory/neural_networks_theory.md

 \boldsymbol{\delta}^L \coloneqq \frac{\partial L}{\partial \textbf{z}^L} = \frac{\partial L}{\partial \textbf{a}^L} \frac{\partial \textbf{a}^L}{\partial \textbf{z}^L}.
 $$

-Remember that the derivative of a function yielding a scalar, e.g. the loss function, w.r.t. a vector is defined as a row vector and that the derivative of a function yielding a vector w.r.t. another vector is defined as a matrix, i.e. the *Jacobi* matrix.
+Remember that the derivative of a function yielding a scalar, e.g. the loss function, w.r.t. a vector is defined as a row vector, i.e. the *gradient*, and that the derivative of a function yielding a vector w.r.t. another vector is defined as a matrix, i.e. the *Jacobi* matrix.
 So, working out the above equation will produce the following result
 $$
 \boldsymbol{\delta}^L =
 	\frac{\partial L}{\partial \textbf{a}^L} \frac{\partial \textbf{a}^L}{\partial \textbf{z}^L} =
 	\nabla L(\textbf{a}^L) \ \textbf{J}_{\textbf{a}^L}(\textbf{z}^L),
 $$

+where $\nabla L(\textbf{a}^L)$ represents the gradient, and where $\textbf{J}_{\textbf{a}^L}(\textbf{z}^L)$ represents the Jacobi matrix.

-which can be written out as follows
+The above expression can be written out as follows
 $$
 \nabla L(\textbf{a}^L) \ \textbf{J}_{\textbf{a}^L}(\textbf{z}^L) =
 \left[